JeremyJones/hotjar-realtime-survey/5_architectural_design.md

 Architectural Design
 ====================

-This document is the primary detailed design document for this task.
-It does _not_ contain lists of requirements or other specification information, beyond that which is required to explain the system design and implementation procedure.
+This document is the primary design document for this task.
+It does _not_ contain requirements or other specification information, beyond that which is required to explain the details of the system design and implementation.

 Foundations
 -----------

 The server is a dual-CPU droplet from Digital Ocean with 2GB memory and 60GB disk space, located in Frankfurt, Germany.
 The operating system is Linux, variant Ubuntu 16.04 64-bit.
+The server's IP address is 207.154.202.103 and can be accessed using the alias hotjar.jerjones.me

 The server is a single, self-contained web, application and database server.